-Participation (25%, throughout the course).
-LOs 1, 3, 4, 5
+Participation (15%, throughout the course).
+LOs 1, 3, 4, 5, 6, 7

-- 15%: in-class/online discussion participation.
-Rubric to be developed in first week by the class based on group guidelines, agreements, and professionalism. - 10%: approximately 8-10 mini assignments typically completed in class (e.g., online introduction, develop a grades file to synthesize peer reviews; critique a textbook feature; use the Scantron machine; interpret Scantron data; create a multiple choice question; do/facilitate a mini two-stage exam).
+- 10%: in-class/online discussion participation.
+Rubric to be developed in first week by the class based on group guidelines, agreements, and professionalism. - 5%: approximately 8-10 mini assignments typically completed in class (e.g., online introduction, develop a grades file to synthesize peer reviews; critique a textbook feature; use the Scantron machine; interpret Scantron data; create a multiple choice question; do/facilitate a mini two-stage exam).
 Evaluation for each: 0 (missing), 1 (satisfactory), 2 (exemplary).

-Scholarly Reading Reflections (35% total: 5 x 6%, 2nd class, 3rd class, last class, and your choice of two others (see Class Dates and Deadlines); plus 5% quality of peer reviews).
-LOs 1, 3
+Scholarly Reading Reflections (35% total: 5 x 6%; plus 5% quality of peer reviews).
+LOs 1, 3, 7

-- Two-page thought papers demonstrate accurate understanding of the readings, ability to apply concepts from the reading to understand a past experience or future decision, ability to connect ideas across readings as relevant. - Full rubric will be provided in class and used by the instructor to evaluate Reflection #1.
-Further Reflections will be peer evaluated (bring 4 copies to class, use rubric to review others' work, receive reviews and rate quality of feedback given by others).
+- Two-page thought papers demonstrate accurate understanding of the readings, ability to apply concepts from the reading to understand a past experience or future decision, ability to connect ideas across readings as relevant.
+See the Assignment area on Canvas for more information. - Reflection #0 is due on Day 2 of the course, and will be evaluated for feedback only (not grades). - The full rubric will be provided in class and used by the instructor to evaluate Reflection #0.
+Subsequent Reflections will be peer evaluated using the same rubric.
+Your peer assessments of others' work are due two days after the submission deadline.
+Our Teaching Assistant or Instructor will review peer assessments and finalize grades.

-Major Project and Presentation (40% total: 5% proposal; 25% written product; 10% presentation).
-LOs 1, 2, 3
+Major Project (50% total: 5% proposal; 15% presentation; 30% paper).
+LOs 1, 2, 3, 4, 7